webdataset/webdataset/FAQ.md

 subsets of the original dataset (less than 10%) and you need maximal I/O performance, you may want to prefilter the data based on some criteria and generate a new dataset representing just that subset.

 ---

-Q: Is there a changelog or release note file available for the WebDataset library?

-A: At the moment there is no changelog or release note file available for WebDataset library, but the contributor is aware of the benefits of having one and is working towards enhancing the library's release management, change logs, and version management.
-In the meantime, it is advisable to pin the project to a particular version until otherwise stated.
-Alternatively, one can install from PyPI only when the packaged releases seem stable.

----

-Q: What is the issue with the decoding documentation in WebDataset?

-A: The documentation for WebDataset decoding has various typos and mistakes, including the misuse of `wds.filters.Curried` and `wds.filters.Curried2`.
-The author suggests writing a user-defined decoder, wrapping the decoder that only takes a `sample` as input to an iterator, and using `wds.Processor(dataset, wrapped_decoder)`.
-The author also suggests fixing the `wds.filters` or the documentation.
-This issue is fixed in version 2 of WebDataset, which has a simpler API and better documentation.

----